Pacmed/causal_inference/README.md

 The repository contains code used by [Pacmed Labs](https://pacmed.ai/nl/labs) to estimate treatment effects from electronic health record data.
 It allows for easy replication of the experiment reported in:
-* "A pragmatic approach to estimating average treatment effects from EHR data: the effect of prone positioning on mechanically ventilated COVID-19 patients" (Izdebski et al., 2021)
+* "A pragmatic approach to estimating average treatment effects from EHR data: the effect of prone positioning on mechanically ventilated COVID-19 patients" (Izdebski et al., 2021) (in preparation)

 ## Getting Started
 To install requirements: